 Mass reduction in the prevalence of Tuberculosis can be achieved by bringing out mass awareness of signs and symptoms.
 Regular health screenings will help you be aware of your health status.

 To know your health status, opt for the comprehensive health checkup packages provided by Indus Health Plus, a preventive health checkup specialist.
-To know more about health checkup package details, please fill the query form and we will get back at you at earliest.

 REMEMBER - Tuberculosis is a completely curable disease, but if left undetected can be fatal.